 The second phase of EU integration was marked by the entry into force 30 years later of the Single European Act in 1987, although certain of its features had effect earlier.
 Recognising the impossibility of completing the Common Market under the constraints of regulatory cooperation, a new approach was followed.
-Instead of waiting until regulatory differences were removed before allowing the free movement of goods, services, capital and people, barriers were lifted even while regulatory divergence persisted.
-This liberalisation was founded on the principle of mutual recognition, whereby domestic authorities had to recognize and accept the requirements of other Member States, even if these had not been harmonised.
+Instead of waiting until regulatory differences were removed before allowing the free movement of goods, services, capital and people, barriers were lifted even while divergence This regulatory persisted. liberalisation was founded on the principle of whereby mutual recognition, domestic authorities had to recognize and accept the requirements of other Member States, even if these had not been harmonised.
 Simultaneous unilateral deregulation in many Member States reinforced the effect.
-Regulatory control passed firom the host Member State to the home Member State, thereby replacing cooperation with regulatory regulatory competition, as the requirements of all Member States gained application and recognition in each.
-Where this had not already been achieved during the previous phase of regulatory cooperation, a safety net of harmonized minimum requirements was put in place at European level, but on the basis of majority voting rather than unanimity, so that individual Member States lost their veto right.
+Regulatory control passed firom the host Member State to the home Member State, thereby replacing regulatory cooperation with regulatory competition, as the requirements of all Member States gained application and recognition in each.
+Where this had not already been achieved during the previous phase of regulatory cooperation, a net of harmonized minimum safety requirements was put in place at European level, but on the basis of majority voting rather than unanimity, so that individual Member States lost their veto right.

-This second phase constituted a significant step forward, since market integration was given precedence over regulatory sovereignty.
+This second phase constituted a significant forward, since market step integration given precedence was regulatory sovereignty.
 Regulatory divergence could be overcome without having to wait for regulators to agree.
 Regulators were forced to adapt to the imperative of market integration, rather than vice versa.
-This dilution of the monopoly of regulation meant that the regulation of markets was complemented by a market in regulatory regime of their liking.
+This dilution of the monopoly of regulation meant that the regulation of markets was complemented by a market in regulation, as economic agents could choose the regulatory regime of their liking.
 In a sense, this was simply a recognition of reality.
 Given the absence of exchange controls, domestic investors were already fi-ee to buy shares on foreign markets, and increasing numbers of transactions were taking place off traditional regulated markets (e.g., as the Eurobond market).